strings Command in Linux with Examples

 strings -n 100 -w test.exe

-(5) Print the name of file before each string
+(5) Print the name of the file before each string

-Below command print name of file before each string after identifying string of length of 20
+Below command print the name of the file before each string after identifying the string of a length of 20

 strings -n 20 -f test.exe

-You can use any of the option to know the version of Linux string command.
+You can use any of the options to know the version of the Linux string command.

 strings -v